commonhaus/foundation/templates/GOVERNANCE.md

 ## Trademark Policy

 The [Project Name] logos, icons, and domain names are protected by trademark rights.
-Usage of these trademarks must adhere to our [Trademark Policy](TRADEMARKS.md).
+Usage of these trademarks must adhere to our [Trademark Policy][ctp].

 ## Contributing